ThatGuydotPNG/spamish-bto/README.md

 This is a coool bot test :D so you can edit all you want, maybe. just check, maybe copy, help me in the comments what should i add, im just a new programmer so pls help :( and thats all!!11!1

+🚀 It contains:

+Spanish/English codes
+Epic functions
+a image upload function.
+the message.
+and silly goose :3